-By mid morning I was bleeding-heavily.
-This time they gave me an ultrasound, they let me know I was indeed having a miscarriage.
-I was informed the fetus had not developed normally, actually stopped growing at 8-9 weeks, but since they detected a faint heartbeat and this was a Catholic hospital they could not do a D&C (*cough abortion).
+By mid morning I was bleeding; heavily.
+This time they gave me an ultrasound.
+They let me know I was indeed having a miscarriage.
+I was informed the fetus had not developed normally.
+The embryo had actually stopped growing at 8-9 weeks, but since they detected a faint heartbeat and this was a Catholic hospital they could not do a D&C (*cough abortion).
 I was again instructed to go home and wait.

 Within a few hours I was bleeding so heavily that I took my young daughters diapers to catch the blood, a normal pad was not enough.
 I didn't want to go back to the hospital wondering if they would even help me.
 When you have basically been patted on the head and told to go home twice its easy to feel that way.
 I was sitting on the phone with a friend at my mother's apartment next door when I passed out and an ambulance was called.
 By then I was going into shock and my veins were collapsing.

 When I reached the hospital it took five tries to start another IV line for the blood transfusion I was now in need of.
-My most vivid memory was of my doctor, who was now working his ER shift, yelling in the hall “who the F*** sent her home, she could have died!”
+My most vivid memory was of my family doctor, who was now working his ER shift, yelling in the hall “who the F*** sent her home, she could have died!”
 I was rushed to emergency surgery for a D&C (abortion they just call it by another name so you feel better) to remove the remaining tissue from my body.
-I was to be performed by the same Ob/Gyn who had sent me home.
+It was to be performed by the same Ob/Gyn who had sent me home.

 Luckily sometime while I was bleeding to death at home that day I passed the embryo.
 I often wonder what would have happened if I had not.
 Would they have even have saved my life or would they have let me die due to a non viable "person" inside of me?
-Never once did this hospital tell me I could go somewhere else for a D&C. They cared more about a 13 week non progressing embryo than a living breathing woman.
-A wife, mother, daughter, and granddaughter.
+Never once did this hospital tell me I could go somewhere else for a D&C. They cared more about a 13 week non progressing embryo than me, a living breathing woman.
+A wife, mother, daughter, and granddaughter most important PERSON!
 A woman who went on to "choose life" 5 more times.
 Somehow I was not part of the equation but my pregnancy was.

 No I don't think it is an accident that this amendment will have the power to do many things that the conservative movement wants to do.
 Initiative 26 essentially has the power to turn back the clock on reproductive choices for ALL families.
 I can't help but think how 1950's of them.